some-ip-com/open-someip-spec/src/someip-rpc.rst

     :status: valid
     :collapse: True

-The Message ID and Length are used to construct the needed internal PDUs but does not look at other fields.
+The AUTOSAR Socket-Adapter uses the Message ID and Length to construct the needed internal PDUs but does not look at other fields.
 Therefore, the CAN ID (11 or 29 bits) and/or the FlexRay ID (6+6+11 bits) have to be encoded into the Message ID field.
 The CAN ID shall be aligned to the least significant bit of the Message ID.
 An 11 bit CAN identifier would be therefore transported in the bit position 21 to 31.
 Refer also to :need:`feat_req_someip_620`

 .. feat_req:: 🎯
     :id: feat_req_someip_505